Measure and Analyze

 1. On the side toolbar > > Tools tab > Inspector.

 2. The Inspection Layer field is automatically populated with all polyline or polygon feature layers in the project in the project.
 Select the required layer from the dropdown list.
 Only choose a layer for which you have Edit access.
+You can first load an inspection feature layer from SkylineGlobe Server into the project, if required.

 3. Click Start.
 The Photo Inspector Quick Guide is displayed.
 Do any of the following on the Photo Inspector toolbar: